-MN3371 CONTRACTS MANAGEMENT AND ADMINISTRATION (4-0).
+MN3371 CONTRACTS MANAGEMENT AND ADMINISTRATION (4 - 0).

 This course is a study of procurement planning, negotiation, and contract administration, including the determination of need, basic contract law, methods of procurement and fundamentals of management techniques.
-Topics include procurement organizations, procurement by sealed bidding and competitive negotiation, source selection, pricing, types of contracts, negotiating techniques, structuring incentives the terms and conditions of contracts, managing contract progress, total quality management, change control, cost and schedule control, contract termination, dispute situations, and international contracting issues.
-PREREQUISITE: None.
+Topics include procurement organizations, procurement by sealed bidding and competitive negotiation, source selection, pricing, types of contracts, negotiating techniques, structuring incentives, the terms and conditions of contracts, managing contract progress, total quality management, change control, cost and schedule control, contract termination, dispute situations, and international contracting issues.

-MN3372 MATERIAL LOGISTICS (4 - 0).
+MN3372 MATERIAL LOGISTICS (4-0).

 An overview of material logistics emphasizing trade-off analysis and the total cost concept of logistics.
 Topics include forecasting, customer service level optimization, inventory management, transportation, warehousing, facilities location, and the potential trade-offs within and between all of these areas.
-The similarities and differences between PREREQUISITES: MA2300 (or equivalent) and OS3101.
+The similarities and differences between commercial and DoD applications are developed throughout the course.
+PREREQUISITES: MA2300 (or equivalent) and OS3101.